-Standards must apply uniformly to all similar types of facilities, whether private or public, eligible or ineligible, in the Applicant's jurisdiction or (if applicable) in a particular hazard zone within its jurisdiction.
+Codes and standards must apply uniformly to all similar types of facilities, whether private or public, eligible or ineligible, in the Applicant's jurisdiction or (if applicable) in a particular hazard zone within its jurisdiction.

-For FEMA to find that a standard and its triggers are uniformly applied, the standard must meet all of the following conditions.
-The standard must:
+For FEMA to find that a code or standard and its triggers are uniformly applied, the code or standard must meet all of the following conditions.
+The code or standard must: